Anti-BDS laws: Baldassi & Others v. France

-On September 26, 2009, and May 22, 2010, eleven activists of the Palestine 68 Collective, a group supportive of BDS, participated in demonstrations outside the same supermarket urging customers not to purchase goods imported from Israel.
-They wore shirts emblazoned with the words "Long live Palestine, boycott Israel" and handed out flyers saying that "buying Israeli products means legitimizing crimes in Gaza."
+On 26 September 2009, and 22 May 2010, eleven activists of the Palestine 68 Collective, a group supportive of BDS, participated in demonstrations outside the same supermarket urging customers not to purchase goods imported from Israel.
+They wore shirts emblazoned with the words "Long live Palestine, boycott Israel" and handed out flyers saying that "buying Israeli products means legitimizing crimes in Gaza".

 In 2011 following a memo issued by French Minister of Justice Michèle Alliot-Marie instructing prosecutors to prosecute citizens calling for boycotts of Israeli products, the activists were charged with inciting discrimination under article 24 (8) of the Press Law of 1881.
 The trial court, the Tribunal correctionel de Mulhouse, acquitted the defendants.
-But the ruling was appealed by four groups, France-Israel Chamber of Commerce, Avocats sans Frontières, Association France-Israel and the Simon Wiesenthal Center's French associate the Bureau National de Vigilance Contre l'Antisemitisme, to the appeals court, Cour d'appel de Colmar, which convicted the defendants in November 2013 and fined them 1,000 euros per participant.
-They were also ordered to pay court expenses of 28,000 euros.
-The supreme civil court, the Cour de cassation, upheld the conviction in October 2015, citing a law that prescribes imprisonment or a fine for parties that "provoke discrimination, hatred or violence toward a person or group of people on grounds of their origin, their belonging or their not belonging to an ethnic group, a nation, a race or a certain religion."
+But the ruling was appealed by four groups, France-Israel Chamber of Commerce, Avocats sans Frontières, Association France-Israel and the Simon Wiesenthal Center's French associate the Bureau National de Vigilance Contre l'Antisemitisme, to the appeals court, Cour d'appel de Colmar, which convicted the defendants in November 2013 and fined them €1,000 per participant.
+They were also ordered to pay court expenses of €28,000.
+The supreme civil court, the Cour de cassation, upheld the conviction in October 2015, citing a law that prescribes imprisonment or a fine for parties that "provoke discrimination, hatred or violence toward a person or group of people on grounds of their origin, their belonging or their not belonging to an ethnic group, a nation, a race or a certain religion".

 The decision was appealed to the European Court of Human Rights (ECHR) which had to decide whether it was justified to restrict the defendants right to freedom of expression as defined by article 10(1) of the European Convention on Human Rights.
-Article 10(2) of the Convention allows for such restrictions if they are "in accordance with law" and "necessary in a democratic society."
+Article 10(2) of the convention allows for such restrictions if they are "in accordance with law" and "necessary in a democratic society".
 The Court noted that, as interpreted in this case, the French law would appear to prohibit any call for boycotts based on geographic origin, regardless of other circumstances.
-It further contended that the defendants actions were a form of political expression and that article 10(2) leaves little room for restricting such political expression.
-The Court firmly rejected the idea that BDS would be discriminatory or anti-Semitic in itself.
+It further contended that the defendants' actions were a form of political expression and that article 10(2) leaves little room for restricting such political expression.
+The Court firmly rejected the idea that BDS would be discriminatory or antisemitic in itself.

-On June 11, 2020, the Court delivered its unanimous ruling, acquitting the defendants, and ordering the French Government to pay each applicant 7,380 euros.
+On 11 June 2020, the Court delivered its unanimous ruling, finding the conviction breached the defendants' rights under Article 10, and ordering the French Government to pay each applicant €7,380.